-- Degenerative disc disorder: The vertebral discs present in between the individual vertebrae are responsible for the absorption of shock and to prevent the friction between them.
+- Degenerative disc disorder: The vertebral discs present in between the individual vertebrae are responsible for the absorption of shock and prevention of friction between them.
 When they get excessively strained, they lose their cushioning ability, which in turn applies pressure on the nearby nerves.

-- Spinal stenosis:It is a condition characterized by the narrowing of the spinal canal as a person ages.
+- Spinal stenosis:This condition is characterized by the narrowing of the spinal canal as a person ages.
 The walls of the spinal column apply pressure on the spinal cord as they compress.

-- Herniated disc: The vertebral discs could rupture due to excessive wear and tear, due to which the fluid within them oozes out.
+- Herniated disc: The vertebral discs could rupture due to excessive wear and tear, causing the fluid within them to ooze out.
 The fluid could cause irritation of the root of the nerves.

-- Excessive strain: Excessive strain applied on the backbone could lead to the misalignment of the vertebrae, which in turn compresses the nerves.
+- Excessive strain: Excessive strain applied to the backbone could lead to the misalignment of the vertebrae, which in turn compresses the nerves.

-Physical therapy and Chiropractic treatment can be a long-lasting solution to Radiculopathy.
-Dr. Alen Heshmat is one of the best pain management specialists and Chiropractors in the Palo Alto region.
-He would treat the condition by making subtle changes to the alignment of the spine, which helps relieve the pressure applied on the nerves.
+Physical therapy and chiropractic treatment can be a long-lasting solution to radiculopathy.
+Dr. Alen Heshmat is one of the best pain management specialists and chiropractors in the Palo Alto region.
+He can treat the condition by making subtle changes to the alignment of the spine, which helps relieve the pressure applied to the nerves.

-Following the Chiropractic treatment, physical therapy may be suggested to reduce the inflammation, strengthen the affected area and restore its functionality.
+Following the chiropractic treatment, physical therapy may be suggested to reduce the inflammation, strengthen the affected area, and restore its functionality.
 To prevent further nerve impingement, one must exercise regularly.
-Stretching before involving in any physical activities reduces the risk of any soft tissue injuries.
+Stretching before involving in any physical activity reduces the risk of any soft tissue injuries.

 Discover more about our services by requesting a consultation with your Palo Alto chiropractor, Dr. Heshmat.
 Call our office at (650-470-0008) or request an appointment online.